pivotal-cf/pivotal-ui/docs/UpgradeGuide.md

 - New interface and design of Panels
 - Redesign of Dropdown and CheckboxDropdown

-# PUI 12.0 Release

 ## The Big Changes

 ### Panels

 - Panels have been redesigned to have a title, header and body section.
 You can insert components in the title and header sections.
 See the [Panels](/panels#examples) examples
-- Panel css are now prefixed with `pui-`
+- Panel CSS classes are now prefixed with `pui-`

 ### Dropdown/CheckboxDropdown

 - Icon no longer positioned absolutely

+# PUI 12.0 Release

 ## Goals